mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 SHIP
 300,000 years ago, during the wars of the Ancients, this ship was dispatched by Grandfather to retrieve one of his experiments – a human colony, on the world now known as Bilke (hex 0110 in the Trojan Reach) – before it was wiped out by his rampaging offspring.
 During its return, the ship was attacked by an enemy vessel and suffered severe damage.
 The damage to the hull and other physical systems was considerable but its self- repair systems could eventually heal these wounds by siphoning the required matter from the gas giant and assembling new components.
 The worst damage, however, was inflicted on the ship's mind.
 It was struck by an information-devouring viral weapon, a vicious attack that injured the ship's sentience directly.
 The virus worked by consuming the ship's intellect and using its own processing power against the ship – the more of the ship's mind that it ate, the smarter the virus became.

 Confused and paralysed, the shattered mind of the ship attempted to do its best for its cargo.
-The human and Droyne passengers were removed from suspended animation and the ship created an ecosystem on its upper hull while it reconfigured its lower decks to optimise its self-repair.
+The human and Droyne passengers were removed from suspended animation and the ship created an ecosystem on its upper hull while it reconfigured its lower decks to optimize its self-repair.
 It also shut down its own computing systems, to slow the advance of the virus while it searched for a way to defeat the invading program.

 Its limited runtime has been stretched for millennia.
 The ship's computer awakens only for an instant every few thousand years, otherwise sleeping for aeons, punctuated by brief spasms of awareness like beads strung on an infinitely long cord.
 Each period of wakefulness brings with it an opportunity to continue self- repair and observation but soon the virus also awakens.
 To preserve itself, the ship must shut down as soon as the virus is active.